15 Common Website Errors Many Businesses Make!

 - Don’t create a cluttered layout.

 Have you seen websites that look like rows of boxes?
 Everything is different sizes and arranged haphazardly, like some crazy collage.
 Would you spend more than two seconds sorting through it?
 Probably not.
 That’s because cluttered websites are visually confusing; the viewer doesn’t know where to direct their attention.
-A well-organized layout, on the other hand, guides the viewer where you want them to go.
+On the other hand, a well-organized layout guides the viewer where you want them to go.

 - Do create a focal point.